Words by Simon Difford

 Gin recipes in Jerry Thomas' 1862 Bar-tenders Guide

-The Martinez Cocktail does appear in the 1887 edition of his Bartenders' Guide (which came out two years after his death) specifying "1 pony of Old Tom gin" and apart from the base spirit, the recipe is strikingly similar to for the Manhattan Cocktail on the opposite page.
+The Martinez Cocktail does appear in the 1887 edition of Thomas' The Bar-tender's Guide (published posthumously two years after his death) specifying "1 pony of Old Tom gin" and apart from the base spirit, the recipe is strikingly similar to for the Manhattan Cocktail on the opposite page.

 Manhattan Cocktail in Jerry Thomas' 1887 Bar-tenders Guide